Noisy Toys Campaign

 In Canada, regulation exists under the Hazardous Products Act that bans toys emitting noise levels exceeding 100 decibels (dB).
-While SAC supports Health Canada’s efforts to protect our children’s hearing, we believe that 100 dB is an unsafe level, and noise-induced hearing loss (N-IHL) could be the result.
+While SAC supports Health Canada’s efforts to protect our children’s hearing, we believe that 100 dB is an unsafe level, and noise-induced hearing loss could be the result.
 The 100 dB level needs to be re-examined and researched to protect our children.

 From 2006 through 2008, SAC participated in several advocacy initiatives to raise awareness of the dangerous effects of noisy toys.
-During that time, we participated in two press conference and had many follow-up meetings with MPs.
+During that time, we participated in two press conferences and had many follow-up meetings with MPs.

 In 2008, SAC participated in a press conference on Parliament Hill, hosted by NDP MP, Judy Wasylycia-Leis, who was introducing a private member's bill (C-357) advocating for a reduction of allowable noise decibel level in toys from the current 100 dB to 75 dB.
 This bill was introduced and went through First Reading but, unfortunately, did not become law.